October 2002 (Part 2)

 In theory any chi kung exercise, including the Three-Circle Stance, can cure you of your abnormal spine curvature, or of any disease.
 It may sound ridiculous to some people, but it is true that chi kung can overcome any disease.

-In a nutshell, chi kung ensures harmonious energy flow, which is a Chinese medical jargon meaning that vital energy is enabling every part of your body work properly.
+In a nutshell, chi kung ensures harmonious energy flow, which is a Chinese medical jargon meaning that vital energy is enabling every part of your body to work properly.
 When this happens, you will not be sick.

 But in practice, the Three-Circle Stance is more likely to aggravate your abnormal spine curvature.
 Why is this so?
 It is because the Three-Circle Stance is an inappropriate chi kung exercise for your spine problem.